Robina Roos: History

-Year 1999
+1999

 Things turned around with a move back to Pizzey Park, the club secured the services of Brett Thompson from Southport's GCAFL side with a host of ex Southport players and beat all sides throughout the year except for eventual premiers Palm Beach.
 The Roos played in its first final against Burleigh and beat them to play off against Surfers Paradise in the prelim final.
 The game went into overtime and Surfers won with nearly the last kick of the game.

 the state league

 The season was disappointment in a revamped 16 team comp including Gold Coast, Brisbane and Sunshine Coast sides.
-The Roos finished last but did manage to beat Springwood, North Shore and drew with Caloundra.
+The Roos finished last but did manage to beat Springwood, North Shore and had a draw with Caloundra.

-Year 2001
+2001

 The Roos were demoted to AFLSQ second division where they found their feet again and recruited quite well to be once again competitive.
 The Roos beat eventual premiers Coorparoo twice throughout the season but found it hard to beat Redcliffe and Ipswich.
 The Roos were well beaten in the first semi final against Ipswich.